ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

-exists for the domain name found in the RFC5322.From header field, and that domain name is not verified through an aligned supported authentication mechanism, the handling of that message can be affected based on the DMARC policy when delivered to a participating receiver.
+exists for the domain name found in the RFC5322.From header field, and that domain name is not verified through an aligned supported authentication mechanism, the handling of that message can be affected based on the DMARC policy when delivered to a participating Mail Receiver.

 A message satisfies the DMARC checks if at least one of the supported authentication mechanisms: